What is Bowed Tendon Horse and How It Can Affect Your Horse

 However, your horse will also need to go through months and months of rest.
 The rehabilitation process to get your horse up and moving and active in a healthy way can take quite a long time to do without risking undue (re)injury to your horse.
 Using a supplement like TRI-ACTA H.A. for Equine can aid in recovery, pain relief, and overall inflammation.

 After your horse is recovered, the repaired tendon won’t be quite as elastic as it had been before.
-It is compared to making part of a rubber band string by Dr. Larry Bramlage in the Paulick Report.

 This may change your intentions for your horse, depending on what those intentions were.